bashup/lore/README.md

 Either way, this will define the `lore` function and run `lore on` to activate history auto-saving and auto-switching.
 (If you just want to define the `lore` function without activating it, you can `source lore off` instead.)

+bash tab completion is supported for `lore` subcommands and their arguments.

 ### Usage Overview

 Once `lore` is activated, it will check at every command prompt to see if the current directory has changed, and if so, whether it needs to load a different local lore file or global history file.
 It also saves any as-yet unwritten commands to the current lore or history file.